Inlays and Onlays

 Tooth Restoration with Inlays & Onlays

-Dental inlays and onlays are dental restorations used to repair teeth damaged by decay or injury.
-They are similar to dental fillings but are more significant and more durable.
+Dental inlays and onlays are restorations used to repair teeth damaged by decay or injury.
+They are similar to dental fillings but more significant and durable.
 Inlays and onlays can be made from various materials, including porcelain, gold, or composite resin.

 Your Local Teeth Restoration Dental Professionals